top of page

 Regional Planting: Spring

-Most of the fields themselves begin above the village below ‘Sargi Top’ at 2600m and wrap around the mountain along the southern and eastern flanks all the way up to Gunguni Dhar at about 3500m.
+The fields of Lapas begin above the village at 2600m, wrapping around the mountain along the southern and eastern flanks up to Gunguni Dhar at 3500m.
+The region’s unique geography, combined with its high altitude and rich alluvial soils, creates an ideal microclimate for cultivating potent Himalayan sativas.

 Altitude: 2400-2800m